gmastergreatee/Fanfiction-Manager/README.md

 ---

-\* persons with somewhat javascript & DOM knowledge
+\* persons with javascript & DOM knowledge

 \*\* persons with no programming knowledge whatsoever